the-teachingRSE-project/competencies/competencies.md

 as a blueprint that other national RSE societies can build upon.

 Another important building block is to provide people with online resources for use in their courses.
-This is the intention of the so-called "survey-publication".
+This is the intention of the learn-and-teach project [@learnandteach].
-That survey of existing resources will not be carried out as a traditional publication, but it will be made available as a continuously-evolving online resource.
+Surveying and curating of existing resources is not carried out as a traditional publication, but we make it available as a continuously-evolving online resource at [@learnandteach].

 And finally, we will formulate the call to action - building on the previous publication on the necessary institutions,